chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 <img src="/images/manual/burst.png" alt="Burst" class="mx-auto max-w-xl" />

 ### IP of your HoloLens2
-To be able to deploy chARp via WiFi, you need to connect your machine that runs Unity to the same network (or a reachable network) as the HoloLens2.
+To be able to deploy chARpack via WiFi, you need to connect your machine that runs Unity to the same network (or a reachable network) as the HoloLens2.
 Open the WiFi options on the HoloLens2 and click on **Adapter Settings**.
 Scroll down until you can find the devices IP address.

 > Make sure that your HoloLens2 is in [Developer Mode](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-the-windows-device-portal).

 ### Back to VS
-Right click **chARpMolecularBuilder (Universal Windows)** in the solution explorer again and go to **Properties**.
+Right click **chARpack (Universal Windows)** in the solution explorer again and go to **Properties**.
 Make sure you're on the same configuration and platform as set earlier.
 Go to the section **Debugging** and put your devices IP address into the field **Machine Name**.
 Confirm these settings by clicking **OK**.